ogcincubator/gmcp/README.md

 # README

-Exploring validation for geospatial features stored in GeoJSON. 🛠
+Exploring validation tools for geospatial features stored in GeoJSON. 🛠

 We try to answer these questions about the GeoJSON file:
 * *Is it a valid GeoJSON file?*